-We are working closely with relevant indexing services including Web of Science (Thomson Reuters) to ensure that articles published in Cerebellum & Ataxias will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in Cerebellum & Ataxias will be available in their databases when appropriate.

 Cerebellum & Ataxias operates a single-blind peer-review system, where the reviewers are aware of the names and affiliations of the authors, but the reviewer reports provided to authors are anonymous.

 The benefit of single-blind peer review is that it is the traditional model of peer review that many reviewers are comfortable with, and it facilitates a dispassionate critique of a manuscript.